 Oxfam in Niger

-- Right to sustainable livelihood resources and food security, by means of raising productive capacities to address crises and climate change, by putting in place community early warning systems, and an analysis of the capacities and vulnerabilities of men and women.
+The right to sustainable livelihoods and food security, by increasing productive capacities to respond to crises and climate change, setting up community early warning systems, and analyzing the capacities and vulnerabilities of men and women.

 The right to basic services, through advocacy actions calling for the State and local authorities to take responsibility and increase investments and access to quality education and training, as well as supporting pastoralism.

 The right to political and social participation, by building a credible civil society that is able to influence public and private sector policies, and through the innovative use of media.

 The right to identity, through the promotion of human rights, the reduction of gender-based violence, the promotion of women's leadership, and the reduction of inequalities.

 Providing humanitarian aid in periods of crisis and drought